Here is a guide of 5 KPIs you should look out for before recruiting more real estate agents.

 KPI 1.
 It’s Time to Delegate

-- When you reach Tier 4, where your recruited team’s production starts to match your production, you can then start hiring team managers and team leaders who can now handle micro-aspects of your business.
+This is where your recruited team’s production starts to match your production, you can then start hiring team managers and team leaders who can now handle micro-aspects of your business.
 And while they work in the business, you can spend your time working on the business.

 KPI 2.
 Get Over Your Plateau